alfonsoirai/pavanzada/katas/kata8/Readme.md

 - We could use two nested loops to check all of the elements or maybe implement a hash.
 - Maybe implement it using sets.
     - Using a set to store all of the `movie_lengths`.
 The other one, with `first_movie_lengths`.
+- Users won't watch the movie twice.

+## Solution
+- We pass through all the movie lengths and treat them as a the first movie length.